miklevin/MikeLev.in/_posts/2023-05-24-hey-mentee-listen-to-your-mentat-mentor-metioning-tng-tng-tng-tng.md

 and dramatic change in the color of light emitted by a hot object as it cools could be explained.
 Simple as that, and POP!
 The world changed.
 Light was no longer this perfectly smooth and continuous thing, but a particle.
-Not just a particle, but this little corpuscle of energy that when you sqeeze it, popped like a zit!
+Not just a particle, but this little corpuscle of energy that when you squeeze it, popped like a zit!
 I mean, can you imagine?

 Science is so much cooler and stranger and unlikely than sports or music or